Skip to main content

 Step 3: Prototyping

-Top tip: Prototype in stages so you can get feedback on your primary interface and specific features instead of general feedback for the whole thing.
+Quick tip: Prototype in stages so you can get feedback on your primary interface and specific features instead of general feedback on the whole thing at the end.
+No one likes nasty surprises, especially stakeholders

 Step 4: Marketing

-This involves creating a marketing plan that outlines your sales and promotion strategies.
-It should include press releases, content marketing, social media campaigns, etc. You’ll also want to define some KPIs, so you can measure your marketing efforts as time goes on.
+Start with a marketing plan that outlines your sales and promotion strategies.
+You’ll want to include press releases, content marketing, social media campaigns, and so on.
+You’ll also want to define some KPIs, so you can measure your marketing efforts as time goes on.

 Get started with a free user persona template in Cacoo